What does scientific research tell us about the best diet for excellent health?

 Ron Rosedale, a prominent expert on diabetes and longevity says it best:

 “Health and life span is determined by the proportion of fat versus sugar people burn throughout their lifetimes.
 The more fat you burn as fuel, the healthier you will be.”

-- The best diet is also nutrient rich and free of chemicals and additives.
-In a best diet scenario, every calorie consumed is as high in vitamins, minerals, trace elements, and amino acids as possible, and low in processed foods full of anti-nutrients, chemical pollutants, and genetically engineered organisms.
+- The best diet is also nutrient-rich and free of chemicals and additives.
+In the best diet scenario, every calorie consumed is as high in vitamins, minerals, trace elements, and amino acids as possible, and low in processed foods full of anti-nutrients, chemical pollutants, and genetically engineered organisms.